Pascal Siakam Player Props: Raptors vs. Hornets

 Pascal Siakam Insights vs. the Hornets

-- Siakam's opponents, the Hornets, have a middling offensive tempo, ranking 14th in the NBA with 101.4 possessions per game, while his Raptors rank 25th in possessions per game with 100.7.
+- The Hornets concede 46.3 rebounds per contest, ranking 29th in the NBA.

-- Giving up 117.4 points per game, the Hornets are the 22nd-ranked team in the NBA on defense.
+- The Hornets concede 26 assists per game, 20th-ranked in the league.

-- On the glass, the Hornets are ranked 29th in the league, giving up 46.3 rebounds per game.
+- The Hornets are the 15th-ranked squad in the league at allowing threes, giving up 12.3 made 3-pointers per game.

-- In terms of assists, the Hornets are 18th in the NBA, giving up 25.8 per contest.

-- In terms of 3-pointers, the Hornets are ranked 15th in the league, allowing 12.4 makes per game.

 Pascal Siakam vs. the Hornets